 1. Taking the wrong level of risk

-Getting the balance of risk and return right can take some consideration and depends on several factors – investment goals, timescale and the requirement for income.
+Getting the balance of risk and return in Stocks & Shares ISAs right can take some consideration and depends on several factors around your individual circumstances – investment goals, timescale and the requirement for income.
 It will also be shaped by how much volatility (the extent of ups and downs) you are prepared to accept – and this could change over time.

-Take too little risk and your capital may not grow as much as you need it to; for instance, having a large weighting to low risk areas in your pension in your twenties and thirties would seem a wasted opportunity.
+Take too little risk and your capital may not grow as much as you need it to; for instance, if you are investing towards retirement having a large weighting to low risk areas in your twenties and thirties would seem a wasted opportunity.
 However, take too much and you could become a victim of market volatility at just the wrong moment.
 This investment blunder is particularly relevant for investors looking to cash in on their assets in the short term.

 Diversification, owning a variety of assets whose returns are independent of each other, is the cornerstone of sensible portfolio management.
 Having all your eggs in one basket might make you a fortune, but it might lose you one too.
-Combining equities with high-quality bonds is diversification at its most basic, but historically it has been highly effective and helps you avoid emotional investment mistakes.
+Combining equities with high-quality bonds is diversification at its most basic, but historically it has been effective in many economic environments and helps you avoid emotional investment mistakes.

 2. Buying last year’s ‘winners’

-Beginner investors are often attracted to top performing funds or shares.
+Beginner investors are often attracted to top performing funds or shares when they invest in their ISA each tax year.
 However, buying in without having an idea of why, or whether it offers value relative to similar assets, can be dangerous.
 In particular, don’t buy a fund just because it is top of its sector over a short time-period.

 It is often surprising how quickly funds flip from the bottom to the top and vice versa.
 Consider longer term performance and, in particular, returns over discrete years to give you an idea of how the fund has behaved over time.
 Concentrating too much on past performance can also create a portfolio that has the ‘illusion’ of diversification.
 The reality is an investment error that’s hard to spot, where you have various flavours of essentially a similar thing rather than a mixture of components with differing characteristics.